 - city of Oakland adopts a permanent ordinance to regulate crematorium activities under California Environmental Quality Act (CEQA).

-In May of this year, East Oakland won a 180 day extension to the Emergency Ordinance with unanimous support from the Oakland City Council.
+In May 2013 East Oakland won a 180 day extension to the Emergency Ordinance with unanimous support from the Oakland City Council.
 View the most current update and a timeline here.
 CBE also continues to garner support from local businesses.

 * Image credit: Nia Imara